tirrrred/IaC-designs-and-archiecture/README.md

 ## Mutable vs Immutable Infrastructure

 **Mutable infrastructure** is a term where infrastructure are liable to change.
-This implies that infrastructure components like servers can be changed and updated when necessary, like meeting changing requirements or needs for either business or users.
+This implies that infrastructure components like servers can be changed and updated when necessary, like adjusting for changing requirements form either business or users.
 Tradionally, infrastructre have been desigend as mutable.
+For example, the sysadmins deploy a set of servers, and continuously update and changes those servers.
+All changes on goes on top of the previous change which creates a history of changes... <--Rewrite me please>

 Mutable infrastructre has severel advantages compared to immutable.
 Tradionally, one could fix problems rapidly, as one used the same infrastructre (servers/VMs) to do necessary changes or updates.
 Changes and updates can be as simple as configuration settings, software upgrade, or installing new software.
 Also the infrastrcutre can be tailored to meed the spesific needs of applications or running environments.